Calvin Harris Hampden Park concert 2022: tickets and presale details for Glasgow

 Tickets are set to go on sale across multiple ticket selling platforms on Friday 4 March.

-The best places to grab your tickets will be on sites like Ticketmaster, LiveNation, and Gigs in Scotland.
+The best places to grab your tickets will be on sites like Ticketmaster and LiveNation.

 Each site is expected to launch tickets for the Hampden Park show at 10am.